7 MIN READ

 Management of Different Seed Sizes

 Seed companies typically sell corn seed based on shape and size and list the bag weight for that seed size grade and lot.
 The weight of a bag of seed is what that bag will weigh when filled with 80,000 (80K) kernels, which is currently the industry standard.
-Farmers historically purchased specific seed shapes, sizes and weights which was based on how their planters were configured.
-With the industry going to vacuum or pressure delivery systems, instead of plate type planters, it is now often more common for producers to request seed lots that are close to the same bag weight to reduce the need for planter adjustment going from one seed lot or type to another.
+Farmers have historically purchased specific seed shapes, sizes and weights based on how the plates in their planters were configured.
+With a shift toward vacuum or pressure delivery systems, it is now often more common for producers to request seed lots that are close to the same bag weight to help reduce planter adjustments necessary from one seed lot or type to another.
 When properly managed and properly positioned, corn seed of any size and weight can produce a successful crop.

 • Planter settings should be adjusted for accurate seed positioning, placement, and seeding rate based on the size and shape of the seed.
 When adjusted for seed size, a planter can more accurately singulate and deliver seed.
 Planters can deliver excessive numbers of doubles or skips when improperly adjusted for seed size.